tsunami416604/azure-docs.hu-hu/articles/traffic-manager/quickstart-create-traffic-manager-profile-cli.md

 ---
-title: 'Gyors útmutató: profil létrehozása az alkalmazások számára – Azure CLI – Azure Traffic Manager'
+title: Quickstart:Create a profile for HA of applications - Azure CLI - Azure Traffic Manager
-description: Ez a rövid útmutató azt ismerteti, hogyan hozhat létre egy Traffic Manager-profilt egy magasan elérhető webalkalmazás létrehozásához.
+description: This quickstart article describes how to create a Traffic Manager profile to build a highly available web application.
 services: traffic-manager
 author: asudbring
 mnager: twooley